Joining Troop 80

 We’re delighted that you are interested in Troop 80 - “Where the action is.”
 It’s a troop with lots of history, tradition, and boys who teach themselves how to be leaders.
 A troop choice is a long term commitment.
 Take time to make sure the troop, your interests, and your desires match.
 Please ask us questions and attend our meetings before you make that commitment.

-Here are the concise steps required to formally join Troop 80 and Boy Scouts of America.
+Here are the steps required to officially join Troop 80 and Boy Scouts of America:

 - Meet the age requirements:

-- And is not yet 18 years old.
+- Is not 18 years old or older.